As an esthetician, one of the most common questions I receive is, “What is the difference between hydration and moisture in the skin?”

 With dry skin, lack of moisture (lipid content) can result in rough, dry or flaky skin.
 If this is your skin, make sure you’re using the right moisturizing ingredients.
 We recommend oils because they penetrate deep into the skin and allow the skin to breathe (rather than creating a barrier, which many facial lotions will do).

-Choose a rich ingredient like jojoba or coconut oil if your skin is very dry.
+Choose a rich ingredient like jojoba oil for its benefits or coconut oil if your skin is very dry.
 Our Anti-Aging Oil uses a jojoba base and contains other oils like carrot seed oil and chia seed oil for deep and healthy moisturization.

 It’s often hard to distinguish between dry vs. dehydrated skin, so we do encourage you to see a professional if your symptoms are persistent.